dotmesh-io/docs/hugo/content/concepts/what-is-a-datadot.md

 Microservices applications often have more than one stateful component, e.g. databases, caches and queues.
 A datadot can capture all of those states in a single, atomic and consistent commit.

-A datadot should be named after your application: `myapp`.
+A datadot should be named after your application: `myapp2`.

 Assume that your app has an `orders` service with an `orders-db`, and a `catalog` service with a `catalog-db`.